VimHax/Eelios/README.md

 ]
 ```

-*This* is an *array of instructions*, you can index this array like any other and add elements to it *like any other*.
+This is an array of instructions, you can index this array like any other and add elements to it like any other.

 ```
 [